conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

    capable of producing binaries for multiple targets.
 The prefix containing these executables is designated by the `${BUILD_PREFIX}` variable, and the tools themselves are frequently prefixed by the host triplet.
+2. Other binaries that are run throughout the build process, such as the build system executables, shell tools, etc. These are also installed into the `${BUILD_PREFIX}`.
+3. The sysroot built for the host platform, including the system libraries or system library stubs, and system header files.
+While conda-forge packages use the underlying operating system libraries at runtime, packages are built against prepackaged fixed versions of these libraries for backwards compatibility; this is also naturally a necessity when system libraries are provided for the different platform.
+The sysroot is installed into a subdirectory of `${BUILD_PREFIX}`, and are used by the compiler automatically.
-2. The sysroot built for the host platform, including all the libraries and header files needed by the built package.
-This sysroot is designated by the `${PREFIX}` variable.
-In conda-forge, it is also used as the install location for the built package files.
+4. The files specific to host platform that are needed during the build process, such as libraries, header files, pkg-config files, etc. These files are installed into the location designated by the `${PREFIX}` variable, which is also used as the install location for the built package files.

 The distinction between the two prefixes is essential while cross-compiling.
 The build process can only run programs built for the build platform, and therefore all the tools needed at build time